Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

 ![Finding Combat Items](/assets/img/finding_combat_items.gif)

 The problem is that we can't equip them yet.
-Let's make the change and add an *Equip* screen!
+Let's make the change and add an *Equip* button to our *Inventory*!

 ## Equipping Weapons and Armor

-The *Equipment* screen will be accessible by a hotkey, `e` and from the *Inventory* screen as well.
+The *equip item* functionality will be accessible from the *Inventory* screen.
 First, let's modify `InventoryRowFragment` to have this change:

 ```kotlin